 On October 1, 1973, the 184-foot freighter “Growler” capsized in rough seas during a savage winter storm in the Bering Strait 11 miles north of Prince of Wales Island, Alaska.
 The converted Navy patrol vessel and landing craft was hauling construction equipment between Nome, Kotzebue and Bethel.

 All three crewmembers were lost including Captain James Halliger of Seward, Alaska; Engineer Harry Germeau of Port Townsend, Washington; and Ralph Geiger of Sequim, Washington.
 An empty life raft washed ashore at Prince of Wales Island, Alaska.

 Author: Dennis Tomlin, Multnomah County

-Dennis Tomlin is the information security officer for Multnomah County, where he is responsible for leading the county’s cybersecurity efforts.
+Dennis Tomlin is the chief information security officer for Multnomah County, where he is responsible for leading the county’s cybersecurity efforts.